 Terms once used derogatorily (like “gay” or “queer”) are, to a large extent, reclaimed and used safely if a person self-identifies as such.
 This reminds us that the precision of language continues to be important, because it changes with the times.
-The relative newness of the LGBTQIA+ community means that terms surrounding it are still a work in progress.
+Terminologies are still a work in progress; then again, *we* are a work in progress.

 “H*mo” and “f*g” are never acceptable terms.
 Members of the LGBTQIA+ community are also considered sexual minorities.

 When referring to the whole community of sexual minorities, the “gay community” is not your best phrase of choice, since it does not give voice to the other expressions of sexuality and gender.
 “LGBTQIA+ community” (which can be acceptably shortened to “LGBTQ”) is most appropriate.
 Of those letters, the + is one of the most important.
 LGBTQ is an initialism which seeks to represent the various expressions of sexual minorities.
 The + reminds us that terms do change over time.
 Letters have been added over the years.

 However, one must remember that we must always begin with the terms a person uses to identify themselves.
 We do not seek to impose our terms onto them.
 We accept the terms they use, even if it is unfamiliar to us or has once been used derogatorily in the past.
 Like “LGBTQ”, the ways we identify can be a fluid process.
 For many people, it is their own personal journey of becoming.

 Lastly, using appropriate language does not need to be understood as often-detested “political correctness.”
 This is not about being “politically correct.”
 It’s about being pastoral and a decent human being.
 It’s about being Christ-like in our attitude toward others.
 In the end, everyone wants to be seen, heard, and understood.